hypo69/hypo/pytest/gemini - set 1/en/webdriver/_pytest/test_executor.md

 **Explanation of Improvements and Key Considerations:**

-* **More Robust Error Handling:** Added `test_get_attribute_by_locator_element_not_found` to demonstrate how to test cases where the element isn't found, raising the expected `ExecuteLocatorException`.
+* **More Robust Error Handling:** Added `test_get_attribute_by_locator_element_not_found` to demonStarte how to test cases where the element isn't found, raising the expected `ExecuteLocatorException`.
 This is crucial for ensuring that the code handles failure gracefully.

 * **Clearer Assertions:** Assertions are more specific (e.g., `driver_mock.find_elements.assert_called_once_with`) improving readability and maintainability.